You can add either Bones of Game Bones to your deformation chain by using different modes.

 - In the Tool Properties view, enable the Bone mode or the Game Bone mode, depending on whether you're rigging for an animation project or a game

-—see About Deformation.
+—see About Deformations.

 - In the Tool Properties view, enable the Automatically create a group when creating a new deformation rig option so that your deformation chains are created inside groups.
 Every point in a deformation chain is an individual layer, so creating deformers with this option disabled is liable to clutter your Timeline and Node view.